 Financial Assistance

-Semester 2, 2023 applications for financial assistance are now open.
-Please note applications will close on Wednesday 31 May.
+Semester 2, 2024 applications for financial assistance are now open.

 Ormond welcomes students from a wide range of backgrounds and experiences